rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 ## Introduction

 If you're here already, there's a 99.999% chance you know what Lottie is.
-For those still confused on what this article is about: Lottie is an awesome iOS, Android, and React Native library created by Airbnb that renders After Effects animations in real time, allowing you to use animations as easily as you use static images.
+For those still confused, Lottie is an awesome iOS, Android, and React Native library created by Airbnb that renders After Effects animations in real-time, allowing you to use animations as easily as you use static images.
 You can find more info on their [website](https://airbnb.design/lottie/) and all the technical documentation you want on their [github](https://github.com/airbnb/lottie) page.

 ## Overview